Open access means: "digital, online, free of charge, and free of most copyright and licensing restrictions" (Suber, 2012).

 Learn more about UT's Open Publishing Support Fund.

-Peter Suber's 2012 book, Open Access, is an excellent introduction to open access and is available open access -- free and online -- from the MIT Press and at the Internet Archive.
+Peter Suber's 2012 book, Open Access, is an excellent introduction to open access and is available open access -- free and online -- at the Internet Archive.

 "Open access is made possible by the Internet and copyright-holder consent, and many authors, musicians, filmmakers, and other creators who depend on royalties are understandably unwilling to give their consent.